mariushelf/notes_to_self/README.md

 * [faker](https://faker.readthedocs.io/en/latest/) looks good to create dummy data
 * [Factory Boy](https://factoryboy.readthedocs.io/en/latest/) looks interesting to generate dummy data and mock data in combination with a database structure.
 It uses faker under the hood.
 Supports django and sqlalchemy ORMs out of the box.

+# git

+## Bash completion in Ubuntu

+If bash completion does not work after installation (or on some server systems), you need to source the respective file like so:

+`source /usr/share/bash-completion/completions/git`

+You can of course also add that to your `.bashrc`.